fluid-project/fluid-express/docs/middleware.md

 the first, and most basic signature first.

 The `request` object provides all the details about the user's request, including any data they've provided.
-As an example of what middleware typically does, the `gpii.express.middleware.bodyparser.json` and `gpii.express.middleware.bodyparser.urlencoded` grades included with this package inspect the original request, break down information found there, and add variables that present the same data in a more usable form.
+As an example of what middleware typically does, the `fluid.express.middleware.bodyparser.json` and `fluid.express.middleware.bodyparser.urlencoded` grades included with this package inspect the original request, break down information found there, and add variables that present the same data in a more usable form.
 See below for details.

 The `response` object gives you a way to send information (headers, content) back to the user.
 A lot of what we refer to